On Quasi-Modular Pseudometric Spaces and Asymmetric Uniformities: Categorical and Uniform Perspectives

-Then \((\mathsf W,\preceq,\star,\mathbf 0)\) is a commutative unital quantale: \(\star\) is associative, commutative, monotone in each argument, and distributes over arbitrary infima.
-(This is the standard ``triangle–via–convolution’’ quantale; cf. \cite[§1.1–§1.6]{Kelly1982} and \cite[§1]{Lawvere1973} for the enriched background.)
+Then $(\mathsf W,\preceq,\star,\mathbf 0)$ is a commutative unital quantale.
+This is the standard convolution quantale encoding triangle inequalities via composition; compare \cite[§1]{Lawvere1973} and \cite[Ch.~1]{Kelly1982}.
+Closely related quantales of isotone scale profiles were introduced in \cite{LopezPastor2025} in the context of quasi-pseudometric modular spaces.